Welcome to

 SUBSCRIBE TO OUR NEWSLETTER

-The College and Association of Nurses of the Northwest Territories and Nunavut (CANNN) is committed to informing the public about our latest developments, initiatives, and partnerships.
+The College of Nurses of the Northwest Territories and Nunavut is committed to informing the public about our latest developments, initiatives, and partnerships.
 Our quarterly newsletter serves as a source of relevant information about our organization, our work, and its impact on healthcare in the Northwest Territories and Nunavut.

 Scroll to Top